Nov 29, 2023

 - Vanilla Extract: A baking essential for that oh-so-good depth of flavor.

-- Salt: A pinch of this to balance out the sweetness.
+- Salt: A pinch of kosher salt helps to balance out the sweetness.

 Find the complete recipe with measurements below